iisrak/Aternos-Discord-Bot/README.md

 # Aternos-Discord-Bot
-A discord bot to run or stop or more on Aternos.
-Credits to https://github.com/Duerocraft/AternosAPI for API.
+A discord bot to run or stop or more on Aternos.\n Credits to https://github.com/Duerocraft/AternosAPI for API.
 API has been modded a bit with a bit more information.